aastha-concordia/CapstoneProject/README.md

-Manipulating the data using various data analysis techniques Regression Analysis and predictive analysis to evaulate the model & predictions Visualization with generating Waffle chart using Waffle function from pywaffle
+Manipulating the data using various data analysis techniques Regression Analysis and predictive analysis to evaulate the model & predictions Visualization with generating Waffle chart using Waffle function from pywaffle Model Deployment using Flask : Go to your browser to http://127.0.0.1:5000 and you will see the result that Person is satisfied or not with his work life balance